 The CARES Act was enacted to provide immediate assistance to individuals, families, and businesses affected by the COVID-19 emergency.
 Among the provisions contained in the CARES Act are provisions authorizing SBA to temporarily guarantee loans under a new 7(a) loan program titled the "Paycheck Protection Program."
 Loans guaranteed under the Paycheck Protection Program (PPP) will be 100 percent guaranteed by SBA, and the full principal amount of the loans may qualify for loan forgiveness.
-The purpose of this interim final rule is to make changes to the First Interim Final Rule, posted on SBA's website on April 2, 2020, and published in the Federal Register on April 15, 2020 (85 FR 20811).
+The purpose of this interim final rule is to make further changes to the First Interim Final Rule, posted on SBA's website on April 2, 2020, and published in the Federal Register on April 15, 2020 (85 FR 20811), as amended by the interim final rule posted on SBA's website on June 12, 2020 and published in the Federal Register on June 12, 2020 and published in the Federal Register on June 12, 2020 and published in the Federal Register on June 18, 2020 (85 FR 36717).
 The First Interim Final Rule, as amended, should be interpreted consistent with the frequently asked questions (FAQs) regarding the PPP that are posted on SBA's website1 and the other interim final rules issued regarding the PPP.2